Frequently Asked Questions – Program Details

 What grades and subjects can I teach?

 Right now, we’re preparing teacher residents to teach in middle and high schools.
-You’ll be eligible to be certified in California, Florida, New York, or Pennsylvania, based on your previous undergraduate or graduate course work in one of the following content areas:
+You’ll be eligible to be certified in California, Florida, or New York, based on your previous undergraduate or graduate course work in one of the following content areas:

 - Science (Biology, Chemistry, Earth Science, or Physics)